 GoviEx is a Canadian mineral resource company focused on the exploration and development of uranium properties in Africa.
+The company has a sizable resource inventory with over 143M lbs U3O8 in measured and indicated categories, and 86.9M lbs U3O8 in the inferred category.
 GoviEx’s principal objective is to become a significant uranium producer through the continued exploration and development of its flagship mine-permitted Madaouela Project in Niger, its mine-permitted Mutanga Project in Zambia, and its multi-element Falea Project in Mali.

 The African continent is home to an abundance of nature resources and holds approximately 30% of the earth’s known mineral resources.
 Given this natural wealth, mining has exploded on the continent and has attracted fastest-growing foreign direct investments.